 - Platforms and walks less than 30 inches high above grade (not over a basement)

 - One-story detached accessory structures used as tool and storage sheds, playhouses and similar uses (provided the floor area does not exceed 80 square feet and no side wall exceeds six feet in height)

 - Repair of fixtures, such as changing water faucets or replacing switches (up to five), does not normally require a permit.

 Provide the appropriate seals.

 Replacing kitchen/bathroom cabinets (like for like) does not require a permit.

 DO YOU NEED A PLAT?

-All property located in the City of Alpine and/or within its Extra-Territorial Jurisdiction (EJT) must be plated in conformance with the current zoning of the property prior to the issuance of any building permits for said property.
+All property located in the City of Alpine and/or any subdivisions created within its Extra-Territorial Jurisdiction (EJT) must be plated in conformance with the current zoning of the property prior to the issuance of any building permits for said property.